Expanding your business

 Segment and automate order taking

-To relieve congestion at the checkout, it's essential to multiply ordering channels.
-Self-service kiosks, click & collect and online ordering help to streamline customer arrival and reduce the time spent at each stage.
-By automating these processes, you gain in efficiency, while freeing up your teams for higher value-added tasks.
+To reduce checkout lines, it’s essential to expand the range of ordering channels.
+Self-service kiosks, click-and-collect, and online ordering help streamline customer flow and reduce the time spent at each step.
+By automating these processes, you increase efficiency while freeing up your teams to focus on higher-value tasks.

 Synchronize kitchen, dining room and cash desk

-This is one of the keys to getting through a rush without a hitch: guaranteeing fluid communication between workstations.
-A connected backoffice centralizes all orders, automatically prioritizes them according to channel, and gives each team a clear overview.
+One of the key challenges to getting through a rush without a hitch is ensuring smooth communication between stations.
+Connected POS software allows you to centralize all orders, automatically prioritize them based on their channel, and provide each team with a clear overview.

-Thanks to a production screen in the kitchen, teams can view all orders, their order of preparation and any special features, in real time, reducing errors and ensuring a smooth workflow.
-It's this coordination that enables us to absorb the flow while maintaining constant service quality.
+Thanks to a production screen in the kitchen, the teams can view all orders in real time, along with their preparation order and any special instructions, which reduces errors and streamlines the workflow.
+It is this coordination that allows the kitchen to handle the volume of orders while maintaining a consistent level of service.

 Training teams in versatility

-In busy times, every second counts.
-That's why it's crucial to train teams capable of great versatility.
-A waiter who can cash in at the kiosk, an employee who is equally at ease in the kitchen and in the dining room, a manager who can react to an unexpected peak: these are the qualities that make the difference between a controlled rush and a rush that has to be endured.
+During peak hours, every second counts.
+That’s why it’s crucial to train teams capable of demonstrating great versatility.
+A server who can handle the register, an employee who’s just as comfortable in the kitchen as in the dining room, and a manager who can respond to an unexpected surge—these are the factors that make the difference between a rush that’s under control and one that’s overwhelming.

 👉 To find out more: Understanding how the Innovorder terminal works